wu87988622/ohara/docs/src/rest/rest-streams.rst

      }

-delete properties of specific streamApp
+delete properties of specific stream
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Delete the properties of a non-started streamApp.
+Delete the properties of a non-started stream.
 This api only remove
-the streamApp component which is stored in pipeline.
+the stream component which is stored in pipeline.

 *DELETE /v0/streams/${name}?group=$group*